-An employee has no greater right to reinstatement or to other benefits and conditions of
+An employee has no greater right to reinstatement or to other benefits and conditions of employment than if the employee had been continuously employed during the CFRA or NPLA-leave period.

-NPLA leave period.
 An employer has the burden of proving, by a preponderance of the evidence, that an employee would not otherwise have been employed on the requested reinstatement date in order to deny reinstatement.
-As per (a)(1) of this section, this burden shall not be satisfied if the employee has been replaced or his or her the employee's position has been restructured to accommodate the employee's absence.
+As per (a)(1) of this section, this burden shall not be satisfied if the employee has been replaced or the employee's position has been restructured to accommodate the employee's absence.

-- (A) If an employee is laid off during the course of taking CFRA OR NPLA leave and employment is terminated, the employer's responsibility to continue CFRA OR NPLA leave, maintain group health plan benefits and reinstate the employee ceases at the time the employee is laid off, provided the employer has no continuing obligations under a collective bargaining agreement or otherwise. - (B) If a shift has been eliminated or overtime has been decreased, an employee would not be entitled to return to work that shift or the original overtime hours upon reinstatement. - (2) "Key Employee."
+(A) If an employee is laid off during the course of taking CFRA or NPLA leave and employment is terminated, the employer's responsibility to continue CFRA or NPLA-leave, maintain group health plan benefits and reinstate the employee ceases at the time the employee is laid off, provided the employer has no continuing obligations under a collective bargaining agreement or otherwise.

+(B) If a shift has been eliminated or overtime has been decreased, an employee would not be entitled to return to work that shift or the original overtime hours upon reinstatement.

+(2) "Key Employee."

-For purposes of a CFRA leave, but not a NPLA leave, aAn employer may refuse to reinstate a "key employee," as defined in section 11087(k) of these regulations, to his or herthe employee's same position or to a comparable position only if the employer establishes, by a preponderance of the evidence, that all of the following conditions exist:
+An employer may refuse to reinstate a "key employee," as defined in section 11087(k) of these regulations, to the employee's same position or to a comparable position only if the employer establishes, by a preponderance of the evidence, that all of the following conditions exist: